binipringle/torts/_texts/2-casebriefs.md

 U.S. Supreme Court, 1877

 **Issue:** Whether a state may exercise personal jurisdiction over a nonresident on the basis of property ownership alone.

+**Rule:** Under the Due Process Clause, no person is subject to the jurisdiction of a court unless she voluntarily appears in the court, is found within the state, resides in the state, or has property in the state that the court has attached.

+**Policy:**

+**Holding:** A state may not exercise personal jurisdiction over a nonresident on the basis of property ownership alone.

 **Parties:** Marcus Neff (plaintiff) (non-resident of Oregon), Sylvester Pennoyer (defendant); J.H.
 Mitchell (party in original dispute where Mitchell seized property from Neff and transferred it to Pennoyer)